-If you attended another institution prior to Binghamton University but did not receive a degree from that institution, you are not required to list it.
+A résumé is different than a curriculum vitae (CV).
+For information on creating a CV, see page 37.
+If you attended another institution prior to Binghamton University but did not receive a degree from there, you are not required to list it.